Online Graduate Course

 We look forward to rolling out a continuation of the course, “Christianity and Christians through Muslim Eyes” soon.

 In waiting for the next course, please read below the details and expectations of the Online Graduate Course.

 This is a one semester, 3-Credit Hour ONLINE COURSE with all course materials, outlines and assignments hosted on CANVAS.
 Lectures are entirely conducted via zoom in a weekly two-hourly session with 10mins break in-between over a 12-week period.
 Lessons are scheduled for Fridays from 2.00pm – 4.00pm GMT.
 There are assigned readings for each lesson which are posted on the Canvas learning platform and participants are required to review these in advance for each session.
 Guest lecturers are invited to teach some lessons.
 The sessions are generally conducted in lecture style and group discussions employing such media as power point presentation, YouTube clips etc. Assignments consist of short review essays, discussion forums, and a final paper all to be submitted via Canvas.
 This course is set up as a graduate level course but can be taken by undergraduates for academic credit which includes submitting all the assignments for grading or audited which does not require assignments.

-This course is set up as a 3-CREDIT HOUR course.
 Participants can take the course for credit or audit the course.
-To receive credit for the course, participants MUST complete all the assignments and keep to all required components of the course.
-Auditors are not required to complete the assignments but can receive a TSI certificate of participation if they attend all the sessions, actively participate in class and demonstrate engagement of the assigned texts.
+To receive academic credit, participants MUST complete all the assignments and all required components of the course.
+Auditors are not required to complete the assignments but can receive a TSI certificate of participation if they attend all the sessions, actively participate in class, and demonstrate engagement of the assigned texts.
 To successfully complete this course, participants must: